 In 10 years, other practices will be following in our footsteps improving quality while decreasing overall costs of healthcare.
 The role of the radiologist will have evolved from a reporter of information to an information expert, integrating and translating data provided by multiple systems in order to provide precision care for our patients.
 The radiologist will be integrated into patient care, consulting with referring clinicians and communicating (directly and indirectly) with patients.
 Much of radiology will be consolidated into large practices.
 Radiologists will have a seat at the table using data to continue to define and drive value-based care.

 Dr. Nina Kottler is the Associate Chief Medical Officer for Clinical Artificial Intelligence at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. Follow her on Twitter at @radkottler.
-For the latest news from RP, follow along our website and on Twitter, LinkedIn and Instagram.
+For the latest news from RP, follow along on our blog and on Twitter, LinkedIn and Instagram.